StefanGreve/profile/README.md

 Utility function to export SVGs as increasingly larger quadratic PNG files, requires [`inkscape`](https://inkscape.org/) for the actual image conversion.

+## Get-Calendar

+Thin wrapper over Python's built-in `calendar` module to pretty print a calendar.
+Notice that this Cmdlet does *not* emit a PowerShell object.

 </details>

 ---